HarminderDhillon/twitter-clone-parent/README.md

 - Improved security through a single entry point
 - Better scalability for future enhancements
 - Enhanced development experience

+### Authentication Architecture

+The application implements a modern authentication system with these components:

+1. **Frontend Authentication Flow**:
+   - User signup and login forms in the Next.js frontend
+   - Next.js API routes (`/api/register` and `/api/login`) that act as proxies
+   - These routes forward requests to the appropriate backend endpoints
+   - Error handling and response processing at the frontend level

+2. **Backend Authentication Services**:
+   - Spring Security with JWT token authentication
+   - Dedicated AuthController for handling login requests
+   - UserController for user registration and management
+   - Password encryption and secure token generation

+3. **Nginx Integration**:
+   - Routes authentication requests to the appropriate service
+   - Ensures Next.js API routes are handled by the frontend
+   - Routes other API requests to the backend

+This multi-layer architecture provides secure, reliable user authentication while maintaining a clean separation of concerns between frontend and backend components.

 ## Prerequisites